fabricverse/library/README.md

 ## Technology

-This project builds upon the foundation of a robust and well-regarded library management system, providing a solid base for Olla Academy's educational goals.
+This project builds upon the foundation of a robust and well-regarded project called Kavita, providing a solid base for Olla Academy's initial goals.

 ## Installation